-The process for developing this Community Health Needs Assessment was a different experience than the last assessment.
-This is the first year Aspirus Iron River participated in the assessment conducted through the Western Upper Peninsula Health Department.
+The process for developing this Community Health Needs Assessment followed a similar process that published the 2012-2013 assessment.
 It included a collaborative process that began in early 2015 before being completed in May 2016.

 With the understanding that detailed data about the area population can be extremely challenging to find because of the region's rural populations, an advisory group from six hospitals in the Western Upper Peninsula, various local health agencies and the Western Upper Peninsula Health Department developed a regional health assessment that provided a thorough analysis of the six western counties in the Upper Peninsula and four counties in northeast Wisconsin.